 In keeping with the SFHS philosophy, students are expected to "learn academic skills, civic responsibilities, and Christian values".
-The St. Francis faculty and Administration believe in academic honesty and the principles of the honor code.
 Students must conduct themselves in a manner consistent with Catholic values, a sense of integrity, honesty, accountability, and trust in all academic matters.
+All academic dishonesties during a student's four years at SFHS will be considered for progressive disciplinary action.
+Academic Honesty is ultimately about the student's personal honor.
+She should always be able to say "This work is solely mine.
+Upon my honor, I have not used, nor received, or given unauthorized aid in the work process or in its creation".

 Students are expected to:

-- Do their own work/homework (no sharing physically, electronically) - Work or test without cheating or using external resources - Submit original work for all assignments - Deny all requests to copy or "review" from their own work - Immediately notify the teacher if others are cheating

-• Know that sharing of information, not as part of an authorized group project, is part of academic dishonesty
+- Do their own work/homework (no sharing physically, electronically) - Work or test without cheating or using external resources - submit original work for all assignments.
+Students may not utilize Artificial Intelligence (AI) tools unless expressly given permission by their teacher. - Deny all requests to copy or "review" from their own work - Immediately notify the teacher if others are cheating - Know that sharing of information, not as part of an authorized group project, is part of academic dishonesty.
+This includes work shared with students who are absent from class without permission from the teacher.